Program Assessment Practices

-- Determine program learning outcomes and map each one to the UMD Undergraduate Student Learning Outcomes or Graduate Goal Categories as appropriate.
+- Determine program learning outcomes (PLOs) and map each one to one UMD Undergraduate Student Learning Outcome or Graduate Learning Goal Category as appropriate to the programs.
 A learning outcome is a measurable statement of how student learning goals are achieved, whereas a goal is what we want students to achieve.

-- Maintain an assessment plan specifying details such as how and when program assessment is conducted throughout the campus's 3-year assessment cycle.
+- Maintain their assessment plan specifying details such as how and when program assessment is conducted throughout a 3-year assessment cycle.

 - Include course student learning outcomes and related requirements on syllabi as stated on the UMD Syllabus Policy.

-- Identify a Program Assessment Liaison (PAL) to serve as the contact for the program.
+- Identify a Program Assessment Liaison (PAL) to serve as the contact for their program.

 - Seek external judgment, advice, and/or benchmarks in assessments to provide additional perspective.

-- Conduct assessment for program learning outcomes consistent with the assessment plan.
+- Conduct assessment for PLOs consistent with their assessment plan.

-- Complete and submit an Annual Program Assessment Report (fall); the report is filed via the Campus Assessment Data form (fall).
+- Complete and submit the Annual Program Assessment Report (fall) based on assessment years stated on the assessment plan; the report is filed via the Campus Assessment Data form (fall).

 - Participate in the annual program assessment peer review process (fall).
 PALs represent their respective programs at the review.

-- Use comprehensive program assessment data as part of Program Review or Program Evaluation processes.
+- Include comprehensive program assessment data as part of program review processes.